elastic/kibana/docs/development/core/server/kibana-plugin-core-server.pluginmanifest.requiredbundles.md

 ## PluginManifest.requiredBundles property

-An optional list of the other plugins which are imported by the UI bundles of this plugin.
-If the plugins listed here are disabled their bundles will still be loaded into the browser.
-Required by the @<!-- -->kbn/optimizer to allow cross plugin imports. "core" and plugins listed in "requiredPlugins" do not need to be listed here.
+List of plugin ids that this plugin's UI code imports modules from that are not in `requiredPlugins`<!-- -->.

 <b>Signature:</b>

 ```typescript
 readonly requiredBundles: readonly string[];
 ```

+## Remarks

+The plugins listed here will be loaded in the browser, even if the plugin is disabled.
+Required by `@kbn/optimizer` to support cross-plugin imports. "core" and plugins already listed in `requiredPlugins` do not need to be duplicated here.